resolution-gmbh/mongodb-promise-queue/README.md

 Default: `0`

-When a message is added to a queue, it is immediately available for retrieval.
+When a message is added to a queue or nacked, it is immediately available for retrieval.
 However, there are times when you might like to delay messages coming off a queue. ie. if you set delay to be `10`, then every message will only be available for retrieval 10s after being added.